Infirm service for rubbish bin collection

 If you come across a damaged footpath or other issue that is a public safety issue and/or restricts accessibility in public places, please report the details including exact location to Council's Customer Service Centre by phoning 4044 3044.
 Alternatively, you can use our online form to report a problem or request service.
 Be sure to specify that this is a disability or access issue in the Details box to help us better serve you.

 Disability parking permits

 - We recognise all interstate and international accessible parking permits.
-Visitors are entitled to the same conditions as blue and red permit holders for the duration of their stay.
 Please display your permit on the left hand side of the car's dashboard.

 - Holders of accessible permits are not exempt from parking in restricted areas such as loading zones or taxi zones.

 MLAK (Master Locksmith Access Key)